adaptlearning/adapt-contrib-confidenceSlider/README.md

     `adapt install`
     (This second method will reinstall all plug-ins listed in *adapt.json*.)

-* If **Slider** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).
+* If **ConfidenceSlider** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Usage